codefresh-io/docs.codefresh.io/_docs/installation/installation-options/on-premises/codefresh-on-prem.md

 ## On-premises High-Availability configuration

-Codefresh supports HA (High Availability) for infrastructure services, depending on how they are configured to run, either:
+Codefresh supports HA (High Availability) for infrastructure services, depending on how they are configured to run:
 * As in-cluster K8s (Kubernetes) workloads using Codefresh subcharts
 * Externally through a different cloud provider